 The meeting was opened by a representative of the Iranian government who made some introductory remarks.
 He then invited me to speak.
 Now, given the occasion, I had worked on my remarks for some time to make sure that everything went well.

-As I have written in the past, I strongly believe that native English speakers who give presentations in another country should be able to say at least a couple of words in the local language as a sign of respect.
-So, I had worked with an Iranian colleague in Geneva on an introduction in Farsi (which I read) about how pleased we were to be in Iran and how we looked forward to a productive mission.
+I believe that native English speakers who speak in other countries should say a few words in the local language.
+It is a sign of respect.
+So, I had worked with an Iranian colleague in Geneva on an introduction in Farsi.
+I wanted to convey how pleased we were to be in Iran and how we looked forward to a productive mission.
 I then switched to English.

 The Iranians in the audience very much appreciated the effort.
-Seeing that I had made a good initial impression, I decided to capitalize on the moment by trying a little humour.
-When I had been practicing speaking in Farsi in Geneva, I asked my colleague whether my pronunciation was OK.
-He said that it was fine but that my accent made me sound like I was from Afghanistan (where Farsi is widely spoken in the north).
+Seeing that I had made a good initial impression, I decided to capitalize on the moment with some humour.
+When I had been practicing speaking in Farsi in Geneva, I had asked my colleague whether my pronunciation was OK.
+He said that it was very good and that my accent made me sound like I was from Afghanistan.
+Farsi is widely spoken in north Afghanistan.

 So, when I switched to English, I began by telling my audience that I hoped that they had been able to understand me and then recounted the comment of my Iranian colleague in Geneva.
 Well, to my delight (and relief), the audience burst out into laughter.
 It was a great way to break the ice at the start of an important meeting.